rsfetch/rsfetch/README.md

 - [rsfetch-bin](https://aur.archlinux.org/packages/rsfetch-bin/) (This grabs the latest binary from releases.)

 #### ebuild
-I just switched over to Gentoo a few days ago, so whenever I figure out how to make (and share) ebuilds, there will be one released. :)
+~~I just switched over to Gentoo a few days ago, so whenever I figure out how to make (and share) ebuilds, there will be one released. :)~~ So it turns out that not only am I terrible at pkgbuilds, but also ebuilds.
+If anyone could make one for me, that would be amazing.

 ### Screenshots